anaismoller/anaismoller.github.io/_pages/about.md

 ---

 <p>I have lived in Venezuela, Germany, France and Australia.
-I enjoy the outdoors so you will find me as well sailing, hiking, rock climbing, diving... </p>
+I enjoy the outdoors, sailing, hiking, rock climbing, diving... </p>

 ---